 The search for meaning does not end because you find it.
 It ends because you stop being the kind of thing that needs to find it.

-This is the shift the previous sections have been building toward.
-You began with a feeling – the flat, heavy certainty that life is a meaningless, burdensome, boring struggle.
+You began with a feeling, the flat, heavy certainty that life is a meaningless, burdensome, boring struggle.
 You traced that feeling to its source: not a fact about your life, but a verdict passed by a mind that had superimposed its own exhaustion onto the Self.
-You saw that the awareness observing that exhaustion was never itself exhausted.
+The awareness observing that exhaustion was never itself exhausted.
 The dark room was known by a presence fully lit.
 The despair was weather; you were the sky it passed through.

 What changes when this is clearly seen?

-[SD] put it plainly: meaning is not a property the world was supposed to deliver.
+Swami Dayananda put it plainly: meaning is not a property the world was supposed to deliver.
 The demand that circumstances, relationships, and achievements fill the gap was always a demand placed on the wrong address.
-When this is understood – not as a consoling thought, but as a seen fact – the demand simply does not arise with the same compulsion.
+When this is understood, not as a consoling thought, but as a seen fact, the demand does not arise with the same compulsion.
 You can pursue work, relationships, and engagement with full energy, but you are no longer leaning your entire weight on them.
 The crutch is set aside because the leg was always there.

-The self-inquiry – ātma-vicāra, the investigation into who is actually here – does not end with this article.
+The self-inquiry, ātma-vicāra, the investigation into who is actually here, does not end with this article.
 It sharpens with use.
 Each time the mind generates its familiar verdict of pointlessness, the question is available: who is registering this?
 The feelings are heavy.
 The noticing is not heavy.
 The feelings are colored with despair.
-The noticing is simply aware of despair – clear, steady, unchanged.
-Returning to that distinction is not a spiritual exercise bolted onto life.
-It is the correction of a single error, repeated as many times as the error recurs, until the correction becomes more instinctive than the error.
+The noticing is aware of despair, clear, steady, unchanged.
+Returning to that distinction is the correction of a single error, repeated as many times as the error recurs, until the correction becomes more instinctive than the error.

 What you are, established as awareness, does not need life to be extraordinary in order to be at rest.
-That rest is not passivity.
-It is the stability from which any action – creative, relational, practical – can happen without the weight of needing it to complete you.
+That rest is the stability from which any action, creative, relational, practical, can happen without the weight of needing it to complete you.